-What is the Dai Savings Contract?
+What is the Dai Savings Rate?

-The issue with the DSC is that these funds cannot be used for any other purposes while accumulating interest, which leaves users with a tough choice – earn interest on Dai but leave the coins idle, or use the Dai but earn no interest.
+The issue with the DSR is that these funds cannot be used for any other purposes while accumulating interest, which leaves users with a tough choice – earn interest on Dai but leave the coins idle, or use the Dai but earn no interest.

 Chai tokens are then free to be utilized within dApps and the rest of the DeFi ecosystem, while still appreciating in value at the DSC rate.

 You are able to redeem your Chai tokens for Dai at any moment, along with any interest earned (in the form of additional Dai tokens).